The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: The Tsetlin Machine

 \subsubsection{The Tsetlin Machine Algorithm}

 The step-by-step procedure for learning conjunctive clauses can be found in Algorithm \ref{alg:tsetlin_machine}.
-The algorithm takes a set of training examples, $(\hat{X},\hat{y}^i) \in \mathcal{S}$, as input.
-Based on this, it produces a propositional formula in conjunctive normal form, $\Phi^i(X)$, for predicting the output, $y^i$.
+The algorithm takes a set of training examples $(X, y) \in \mathcal{S}$ as input.
+It then produces a collection of conjunctive clauses for predicting the output $y$.
+We will now take a closer look at the algorithm, line-by-line.